Chart Color Schemes

 Delahey has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusting employing weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends indicate a population increase just below the median of national statistical areas, with an expected growth of 488 persons to 2041 based on latest annual ERP population numbers, reflecting a total gain of 6.1% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+As we examine future population trends, a population increase just below the median of national statistical areas is expected, with the area expected to grow by 488 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 6.1% in total over the 17 years.

 Frequently Asked Questions - Population